Doing Business in the Sustainable Built Environment

 Steve Hunt, Managing Director, Steven Hunt & Associates – construction projects management

-Tim Popov, Founder, Liquid Logical Ltd –
+Tim Popov, Founder, Liquid Logical Ltd – energy efficient hot water system

 Zak Ajia, Founder, GreenPad Enterprise – smart energy management